stormasm/zednotes/platform.md

 point on gets written to and read from the handle of the underlying platform's window :)

-see the following method in *window.rs*
+see the following two methods in *window.rs*

 ```rust
 impl Window {